Pinhole News

 Procedure time: 11:35 AM – 1:00 PM (85 minutes)

-This case documents the early post-operative healing phase following treatment of maxillary gingival recession using the Pinhole® Surgical Technique.
+This case documents the 3-week post-operative presentation following treatment of maxillary gingival recession involving teeth #5–12 using the Pinhole® Surgical Technique.

-As recorded at the time of surgery, the primary clinical objective was to achieve adequate release and controlled overcorrection in order to increase soft-tissue thickness and establish a biologic environment supportive of long-term stability.
-Immediate gingival position at the time of surgery was not intended to represent the final outcome.
+As documented in the operative record from January 6, 2026, the primary clinical objective was to achieve adequate soft-tissue release and intentional overcorrection to increase tissue thickness and establish a biologic environment supportive of favorable healing.
+The intraoperative gingival margin position was intentionally not considered the final outcome.

-At 1 week post-procedure, the treated sites demonstrate:
+At the 3-week post-operative interval, the treated sites demonstrate:

 The Pinhole® Surgical Technique was developed by Dr. John Chao as a biologically guided, minimally invasive approach to the management of gingival recession.